 In “How to Save Money as a Business Owner“, we use a diet analogy to explain how a goal-focussed approach to saving will get you more success:

-Often the problem is that these goals aren’t entirely clear in the first place.
+Often the problem is these goals aren’t entirely clear in the first place.
 Let’s say your overarching goal is to lose weight.
-To reach that goal, you should make smaller, actionable goals, including eating a healthy dinner five nights a week.
-With this plan of action clearly defined, you’re a lot less likely to order take-out five nights a week for dinner.
-But if your goals aren’t as well-defined, maybe you’re just planning to “eat healthier dinners more often,” it’s easy to find yourself indulging more often.
+To reach that goal, you should make smaller, actionable goals, like eating a healthy dinner five nights a week.
+With a plan of action clearly defined, you’re a lot less likely to order take-out five nights a week for dinner.
+Say your goals aren’t as well-defined and you’re just planning to “eat healthier dinners more often,” it’s easy to find yourself indulging more often.

 The same goes for your financials.
 If you’re spending frivolously throughout the month, you won’t have enough to put toward your big-picture goals.
-And again, unless these financial goals have been thoughtfully structured, you’re a lot less likely to reach them.
-On the other hand, if you’re deeply connected to your goals, you’ll spend less on the things that don’t help you get there.”
+Unless these financial goals have been thoughtfully structured, you’re a lot less likely to reach them.
+On the other hand, if you’re deeply connected to your goals, you’ll focus on things that will get you there.”

 Once you understand your goals and begin using them to save money, you’ll start to experience true joy from fulfilling dreams you have intentionally worked towards.